kotfu/marked-bonus-pack/README.md

 The Marked Bonus Pack is a collection of scripts, commands and services.
 Some work with multiple editors, some are specific to certain editors.
 The Services will generally work with any editor that has the necessary capabilities.
 The rest are organized in folders based on the application they work with.

+These items work with Marked 2.
+If you need support for the original version of Marked, you will need to download [Marked Bonus Pack 1.5](https://github.com/kotfu/marked-bonus-pack/releases/tag/v1.5)

 ## Installation and Usage

 ### Services

-Put the Services in `~/Library/Services`, where ~ is your user's home folder.
+Put the Services in `~/Library/Services`, where `~` is your user's home folder.
 If you want hotkeys for the services, assign them in **System Preferences->Keyboard->Shortcuts->Services**.

 ### TextMate

-Double-click on the Marked bundle to open it in TextMate's Bundle Editor.
-You can access the preview commands using Control-Command-M. There are two of these commands, one previews the current document and will watch the associated file for future changes, the other previews the current selection using a temporary file.
+Double-click on the `Marked 2` bundle to open it in TextMate's Bundle Editor.
+You can access the preview commands using `Control-Command-M`.
+There are two of these commands, one previews the current document and will watch the associated file for future changes, the other previews the current selection using a temporary file.
 The latter will not update automatically.

 ### Sublime Text 2